00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 Any attack of opportunity the deity makes is considered a sneak attack.

 The deity can flank or catch flat-footed any opponent whose divine rank does not exceed the deity's and can sneak attack that opponent.
 The deity cannot deal sneak attack damage to opponents that are immune to critical hits.
-Any time the deity inflicts damage with a sneak attack, that target suffers damage equal to the deity's sneak attack bonus damage on the deity's next turn as well.
+Any time the deity inflicts damage with a sneak attack, that target suffers damage equal to the deity's sneak attack bonus

+damage on the deity's next turn as well.

 **Suggested Portfolio Elements:** Thieves.

-## Divine Spell Focus
+# DIVINE SPELL FOCUS

 **Prerequisites:** Spell Focus, Greater Spell Focus.